musk/SbtEclipsify/README.md

  * __Plugin__ A Eclipse plugin project using Java
  * __ScalaPlugin__ A Eclipse plugin project using Scala

-To add simply add the following line to your build.sbt file
+To add simply add a line like the following to your build.sbt file.

 	nature := de.element34.sbteclipsify.ProjectType.Java

+For your own project you should choose the appropriate nature.
+If you are doing a scala project you don't need to set this as __Scala__ is the default setting for nature.

 You can also combine different natures to produce more complex natures